Is New Mexico a fault or no-fault state?

 Our legal team at the Harmonson Law Firm can help you navigate all the ins and outs of a car accident.
 This blog will cover the basics of knowing about fault laws in New Mexico and what that can mean regarding car accidents and compensation.

-For example, one driver could be 30% at-fault, while another driver is 60% at-fault, and a third is at 10% at-fault.
+For example, one driver could be 30% at-fault, while another driver is 60% at-fault, and a third is 10% at-fault.
 That will be the percentage their insurance companies will pay.
-Being at-fault also means that the other drivers can sue you for damages if you were at fault for causing an accident.
+Being at fault also means that the other drivers can sue you for damages if you were at fault for causing an accident.

 You will need to open a claim with the at-fault person’s insurance company to pursue damage recovery.
 As long as the at-fault driver has adequate car insurance, the company should offer a settlement that pays for your medical expenses and property damage repairs.